TashaRuiz/holbertonschool-printf/README.md

 Tarea 2 Manejo de Binarios
 Implementar el especificador de conversion para imprimir numeros en biniario Convertur el argumento unsifned int a binario.

+Trabajo Tasha
+main.h

+The #indef MAIN_H and #define MAIN_H prevent the file form being included multiple times during complilation, which could cause duplicate definition errors.

+#include <unistd.h> //provides library access to systems call and low level OS operations.
+the #endif closes the include guard lock.

+//This proyect includes a set of custom printing utilities defined in main.h:

+print_char(char c)- outputs a single character print_string(char *str)- outputs a null-terminated string print_number(int n)- Outputs an integer value.

+Second Part Tashas Proyect
+printf.h

+This code defines two helper functions: print_char print_string

+These are meant to back the %c and %s format specifiers.
+They use low level write () system instead of puts or putchar.

+print_char writes a single character and returns indicating one character was written. print_string iterates though each character of the string and writes them one at a time to stdout.
+It includes a NULL pointer.
+If the caller passes NULL, it substiutes the literal string.

+The header gaurd standerd to include gaurd to prevent double inclusion in the header file.
+Also holds main h which inlcudes the prototypes.